hieutdle/udacity-data-engineering/README.md

 ### 1.2.
 Goal

 The objective of this project was to create an ETL pipeline to form an datalake about Temperature affections in the US.
-The analytics database could be used to find the answers for some examples questions:
+The analytics database could be used to find the correlation between temperature, demographics and airport type.
-* How does temperature affect demographics of a city in the US?
-* How does temperature affect airport type of a city in the US (small,big)
-* Do Asians prefer hot or cold climates?
-* Do Asians prefer to live in cities which have big airport ?
 ...

 ### 1.3.
 Datasets